 I really enjoyed this.
 The tart cranberry and lemon flavours work well with the creamy sweetness of the custard and the crunchy sweet crumble.The oven did well, cooking this, though I could only fit 6 ramekins in if I tried (I only made 4 actually) so not sure it’s the thing for a larger gathering.
 Even if you used one larger baking dish, you could probably only make a dish large enough to serve 6.

 Now let’s look at the cobbler.
 Until I moved to Canada, I confess to never really having known what a cobbler was.
 And until last weekend, I had not made one.
 I actually thought they were one and the same as crisp and crumble.
 In fact, no, it’s a completely different entity.
 Epicurious describes a Cobbler as “a baked, deep-dish fruit dessert topped with a thick biscuit crust sprinkled with sugar.”

 For the Party, I decided to go traditional and follow The Kitchn’s Foolproof Cobbler (recipe here).
 It was so easy, the pastry came together in minutes and was crunchy and biscuity and the blueberries and raspberries were jammy and rich.
 It was perfect served with some vanilla bean ice-cream.
 I’ll be making this again – love its versatility!

-Disclaimer: I was provided with compensation as well as a Black and Decker Convection Rotisserie Toaster Oven in exchange for writing two posts about the product.
+Disclosure: I was provided with compensation as well as a Black and Decker Convection Rotisserie Toaster Oven in exchange for writing two posts about the product.
 All opinions are 100% my own.
-The Kitchen Crew series highlights my stories, recipes and tips with promotional consideration made possibly by Canadian Tire.
+The Kitchen Crew series highlights my stories, recipes and tips with promotional consideration made possible by Canadian Tire.
 If you want to uncover your kitchen’s true potential, stay tuned to the Kitchen Crew for my weekly missions.